 The law of Moses is probably one of the most obscure and least favourite parts of the Bible for us to read today.
 We are often left wondering how to distinguish laws which God still requires us to obey today from those which were only binding on Old Testament Israel.

 The Old Testament law, or the Law of Moses, consists of a large group of laws contained in the Pentateuch from Exodus chapter 20, through much of Leviticus, some of Numbers and most of Deuteronomy.

 What was the purpose of the law?

 To understand the law, it is necessary to appreciate its original purpose in the life of Old Testament Israel, setting it in its original historical situation.
 God gave Israel the law through Moses on Mount Sinai shortly after he had delivered his people from slavery in Egypt.
-The law was then repeated to the second generation, recorded in the Book of Deuteronomy, just before they entered the Promised Land.
+The law was then repeated to the second generation who had grown up in the wilderness, and recorded in the Book of Deuteronomy, immediately before they entered the Promised Land.

 The law should be seen as the constitution of the nation of Israel, determining the way this new nation will function.
-The giving of the law effectively changed Israel from a large family and established them into a nation, with God as their king.
-The law was a complete package for O.T.
-Israel, through which God set Israel apart as a holy nation, to represent his character on the earth, and through whom the Messiah would finally come.
+The giving of the law effectively changed Israel from a large family and established them as a nation, with God as their king.
+The law was a complete package for OT Israel, through which God set Israel apart as a holy nation, to represent his character on the earth, and through whom the Messiah would finally come.
 It is not merely a collection of individual laws.
 God had set apart a people for Himself to fulfil a special role in His plan of redemption.
-Therefore God wanted this people to be different (holy) from all others, and to be a light to the Gentiles, so He gave them the Law, "You shall be holy because I am holy."
+Therefore God wanted this people to be different (holy) from all others, and to be a light to the Gentiles.
+This is why He gave them the Law, "You shall be holy because I am holy."
 (Lev 11:45).